crystal-community/cr-config/README.md

 ## Runtime Configuration Interceptors
 After a configuration class has been built and set, it can be desirable to temporarily override those values to something else (i.e. temporarily reroute requests to a different hostname).
+Runtime interceptors will only be invoked once per configuration property access, so if an interceptor also uses the config class in its logic and accesses other config properties, the second time a property is accessed will return what the providers defined it to be at config build time.
+This is to protect against infinite loops.

 ```crystal
 # Using above example classes